-20 year old fashion student and budding designer, Khrielasier Liezietsu comes from a breed of designers that are not made in design institutes or fashion houses.
-They are born with the fire.
+Meet 20-year-old fashion student and budding designer, Khrielasier Liezietsu comes from a breed of designers that are not made in design institutes or fashion houses.
+They are born with fire.
 Although he has just joined NIFT Delhi to pursue his passion, Khrielasier, at a very young age has already produced eight collections and participated in more than 30 fashion shows.
-We spoke with Liezietsu to find out more about his humble beginnings and sky high ambitions.
+We spoke with Liezietsu to find out more about his humble beginnings and sky-high ambitions. this content

 Born and brought up in Kohima, Nagaland, Khrielasier Liezietsu is currently pursuing a degree in Fashion Design from NIFT, Delhi.

-When did you realize you wanted to be a fashion designer?
+R&L: When did you realize you wanted to be a fashion designer?

-I grew up very close to my mother and was constantly in her company.
+Khrielashier: I grew up very close to my mother and was constantly in her company.
 I used to watch her sew clothes for hours together.
 Slowly, my natural instincts told me to try my hands at the sewing machine.
 My mom was quick to notice my keen interest and encouraged me to start sewing clothes.
 I started sewing at the tender age of six and I never stopped loving it.

-Khrielashier’s mom has been a source of inspiration for him, and is always there to lend a helping hand.
+Khrielashier’s mom has been a source of inspiration for him and is always there to lend a helping hand.

-- How old were you when you did your first public show?
+R&L: How old were you when you did your first public show?
 And how did that come by?

-I used to shoot all the pictures with my mobile phone and upload them to Facebook.
-Slowly, my follower numbers began growing organically as more people started sharing and reposting my pictures in various groups and pages.That was when my work caught the attention of the media as newspapers, magazines and TV shows began approaching me.
-Professional photographers, hair & make up artists, models, buyers and investors started calling me to look for collaboration opportunities.
-Each offer took me to a whole new level.
+“I used to take all the pictures with my mobile phone and upload them to Facebook.
+Slowly, my number of followers began growing organically as more people started sharing and reposting my pictures on various groups and pages.
+This was when my work caught the attention of the media, and newspapers, magazines, and TV shows began approaching me.
+Professional photographers, hair and makeup artists, models, buyers, and investors started reaching out to collaborate with me, and each offer took me to a whole new level.”

-- Where do you draw your inspiration from?
+R&L: Where do you draw your inspiration from?
 How do you describe your style?

-I look up to the works of Vivian Westwood, Alexander McQueen, Delpozo and Manish Arora.
+I look up to the works of Vivian Westwood, Alexander McQueen, Delpozo, and Manish Arora.

-- How has your journey in the fashion industry been?
+R&L: How has your journey in the fashion industry been?

-I am grateful that I have been able to work with many talented artists in the country.
-I have had the opportunity to design for mega events like Mr. North East 2011, Get Gorgeous Model Hunt 2012, Naga Touch Fashion Show and Hornbill Motor Rally Show 2012 and 2013.
+Khrielashier: I am grateful that I have been able to work with many talented artists in the country.
+I have had the opportunity to design for mega events like Mr. North East 2011, Get Gorgeous Model Hunt 2012, Naga Touch Fashion Show, and Hornbill Motor Rally Show 2012 and 2013.

 Esther Natso – Miss Nagaland 2009, walking the ramp in Khrielasier Liezietsu’s design, as the show stopper for his SS16 collection show

-- How do you plan to continue to be inspired as a creator?
+R&L: How do you plan to continue to be inspired as a creator?